 What Is the Difference Between Condoms and Tongue Condoms?

 The biggest difference between condoms and tongue condoms is the shape.
-The standard condom is a tube with a sealed tip that is intended to fit comfortably on a penis.
-Meanwhile, tongue condoms are flat sheets that are held over the vulva or anus.
+The standard condom is a tube with a sealed tip that is intended to fit snugly on a penis.
+Tongue condoms are flat sheets that are held over the vulva, the outer part of the female genitalia, or the anus, which is the opening of the rectum, or the penis.
 Both condoms and tongue condoms are made out of similar materials because they serve the same purpose: to keep body fluids and infectious agents from transferring to the other person.

 Myths About Tongue Condoms